Karkee Web Home

 Pocket, cartridge, 10 round (Cadet, or Territorial Force?)

 10 dee front 110 dee front 210 dee rearIt is always very gratifying when something you have never seen, but knew had to exist, turns up at last.
-This was the case when Steve Hewitt sent Karkee Web the pictures of his T.F. variation of the Mk.
-I 15-round Cartridge pocket (shown above).
+This was the case when Steve Hewitt sent Karkee Web the pictures of his T.F. variation of the Pocket, cartridge, 15 rounds, (Mark I) shown above.
 It is even more exhilarating when something totally unexpected suddenly appears.
-This is the case with this variation of the B.E., Patt.
-'03, 10-round Cartridge pocket, complete with a brass loop on the rear!
+This is the case with this variation of the Pocket, cartridge, 10 rounds, (Mark I), complete with a brass loop on the rear!
 No one on the Karkee Web team has seen one of these, or even suspected that such a thing existed.
 It does exist, though, and it is unquestionably genuine.

 All of this is pure speculation and, needless to say, any hard information, or period photos of a Pocket like this in use will be eagerly received.
 On the inside of the flap is written "CARTIDGE (sic) HOLDER PICKED UP ON BEACH AT DARD'LS".
 It is also lightly stamped to the 5th Batt.
 N.F.
 The 5th Battalion of the Northumberland Fusiliers were at Gallipoli, so that makes sense.
 The Pocket is maker marked "MIDDLEMORE & / LAMPLUGH LD / BIRMINGHAM" and dated 1909.
 From the Chris Cutting Collection, photos © Chris Cutting 2009.